 The underhood fuse block is located in the engine compartment, on the driver's side of the vehicle.

-Lift the cover to access the fuse block.
+Lift the cover for access to the fuse/relay block.

 To remove fuses, hold the end of the fuse between your thumb and index finger and pull straight out.